InfiniBrains/Awesome-GameDev-Resources/dojo/Full-Cycle-SDL-Development.md

 Here you will code declaratively how your build should proceed.
 The basic steps are usually: Clone, Cache, Install dependencies, Configure, Build, Test and Release conditionally to branch.

 Check and try to reproduce the same thing you see [here](https://github.com/InfiniBrains/mobagen/tree/master/.github/workflows).

+If you are following the [Modern CPP Starter Repo](https://github.com/InfiniBrains/ModernCppStarter), you can explore automated tests.
+Be my guest and try it.

 ## Review
 How far you went?
 Share your repos [here](https://github.com/InfiniBrains/Introduction-to-Game-Programming-With-CPP/issues/2).